[Gemini × Google Sites] I Made a Web Page for Hands-on Materials with Gemini Even Though I Don't Know HTML!

 2. Enter the following prompt

-I'm planning a NotebookLM hands-on workshop for IT beginners.
-Please create workshop materials from the uploaded documents.
+I'm conducting a NotebookLM usage hands-on session for IT beginners.
+Please create materials for the hands-on session from the uploaded resources

 1. Select "Web page" from "Create" in the upper right of the preview screen